Flyers trade Farabee, Frost in deal with Flames

 Find the latest Philadelphia Flyers news, highlights, analysis and more with NBC Sports Philadelphia.

+But the Flyers have taken a step back this season, giving the general manager more incentive to make changes and start planning for the offseason.
+The Flyers have a chance to be creative this summer with more cap space and assets.
+With the acquisition of the second-round pick, the Flyers have seven selections in the first two rounds of the 2025 draft (three first-rounders, four second-rounders).

+And there are still five weeks before the March 7 trade deadline.

 Kuzmenko is a Russian winger who turns 29 next week.
-He's on an expiring contract with a $5.5 million cap hit.
-He put up 39 goals and 74 points as a rookie in 2022-23 with the Canucks.
+He's on an expiring contract with a $5.5 million cap hit, making him an unrestricted free agent in the offseason.
+Kuzmenko put up 39 goals and 74 points as a rookie in 2022-23 with the Canucks.
 With the Flames this season, he had four goals and 11 assists in 37 games.

 Pelletier, 23, also comes to the Flyers on an expiring contract.
 He's a pending restricted free agent who was a first-round pick of Calgary in 2019.
 He had 11 points (four goals, seven assists) and a plus-10 mark in 24 games this season.